NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/StochasticProcesses/Advanced_MCMC.md

 (sec:Advanced_MCMC)=
 # Markov Chain Monte Carlo in practice

-Here we look at aspects of using MCMC in actual analyses, particularly including MCMC diagnostics.
+Here we look at aspects of using MCMC in actual analyses, including a survey of contemporary implementations, the use of MCMC diagnostics to assess convergence, and a summary of best practices for MCMC sampling.